-The Trustees determined that the appropriate level of free cash reserves should be no less than £100,000.
+Following the finalisation of the annual accounts for 2018 the Governors have determined that the appropriate level of free cash reserves should be no less than £100,000.
 The reason for this is to provide sufficient working capital to cover delays between spending and receipt of grants and to provide a cushion to deal with unexpected emergencies such as urgent maintenance.
-At 31 August 2018, the Academy Trust had unrestricted free reserves of £289,869 (2017: £408,212) and £5,680 of restricted reserves that are held for revenue purposes (2017: £16,000).
+At 31 August 2019, the Academy Trust had unrestricted free reserves (not including fixed assets purchased using unrestricted funds) of £277,242 (2018: 289,869) and £2,000 (2018: 5,680) of restricted reserves that are held for revenue purposes.
 This represents just over one month of expenditure.
 The reason for carrying reserves at a higher level than the £100,000 minimum is due to the ESFA funding being on a "lag" basis as discussed in the Going Concern section.
-With increasing cost pressures, particularly through increased pension and national insurance contributions, the Academy is likely to experience further deficits before it can return to surplus.
-However the ESFA have provided assurances to support the cashflow position of the academy for the foreseeable future.
+With increasing cost pressure, particularly due to increased student numbers, the Academy is likely to experience further deficits before it can return to surplus.
+However the ESFA have provided assurances to support the cashflow position of the Academy for the forseeable future.